History with Welsh History (BA)

 The dynamic and contested history of modern Wales is a particular area of teaching strength at Cardiff University.

-This degree offers a unique opportunity to specialise in aspects of Wales's past alongside the study of wider themes and periods.
+The BA History with Welsh History at Cardiff University offers a unique opportunity to specialise in aspects of Wales's past alongside the study of wider themes and periods.
 It allows you to place Wales in context, but also to reflect upon Wales's contributions to broader historical developments.

-The department has internationally-renowned specialists offering courses in areas such as Welsh migration in the nineteenth and twentieth centuries, the inter-war Depression and the impact of socialist thought.
+The History department has internationally-renowned specialists offering courses in areas such as Welsh migration in the nineteenth and twentieth centuries, the inter-war Depression and the impact of socialist thought.
 Another area of expertise is early modern Wales, where the subjects covered include the nature of Welsh identity in a period of political and religious upheaval and the nature of crime and punishment.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|